The main model-fitting function in the PlackettLuce

 ranker adherence parameters are not supported.

-$$\prod_{j=1}^J \frac{\alpha_{i_j}}{\sum_{i \in A_j} \alpha_i}$$
+\[\prod_{j=1}^J \frac{\alpha_{i_j}}{\sum_{i \in A_j} \alpha_i}\]

-where αij represents the worth of item ij and Aj is the set of alternatives {ij, ij + 1, …, iJ} from which item ij is chosen.
+where \(\alpha_{i_j}\) represents the worth of item \(i_j\) and \(A_j\) is the set of alternatives \(\{i_j, i_{j + 1}, \ldots, i_J\}\) from which item \(i_j\) is chosen.

-models the log-worth as a linear function of item
+pladmm models the log-worth as a linear function of item

 covariates:

-Multipliers (ADMM) algorithm proposed by (Yildiz et al. 2020), hence the name
+Method of Multipliers (ADMM) algorithm proposed by (Yildiz et al.

-$$L(\boldsymbol{\beta}, \boldsymbol{\alpha}, \boldsymbol{u}) = \mathcal{L}(\mathcal{D}|\boldsymbol{\alpha}) + \frac{\rho}{2}||\boldsymbol{X}\boldsymbol{\beta} - \log \boldsymbol{\alpha} + \boldsymbol{u}||^2_2 - \frac{\rho}{2}||\boldsymbol{u}||^2_2$$ where u is a dual variable that imposes the equality constraints (so that log α converges to Xβ).
+\[L(\boldsymbol{\beta}, \boldsymbol{\alpha}, \boldsymbol{u}) = \mathcal{L}(\mathcal{D}|\boldsymbol{\alpha}) + \frac{\rho}{2}||\boldsymbol{X}\boldsymbol{\beta} - \log \boldsymbol{\alpha} + \boldsymbol{u}||^2_2 - \frac{\rho}{2}||\boldsymbol{u}||^2_2\] where \(\boldsymbol{u}\) is a dual variable that imposes the equality constraints (so that \(\log \boldsymbol{\alpha}\) converges to \(\boldsymbol{X}\boldsymbol{\beta}\)).

-We shall illustrate the use of pladmm
+We shall illustrate the use of pladmm with a classic

 data set presented by (Critchlow and Fligner 1991) that is

-available as the salad
+provided as the salad data set in

 ## A B C D